selena-huang/personal-page.github.io/index.md

 {% endfor %}

-I also worked on another project for a different class, which will also be open source:
+## Other Projects

 ### [MyBind3r](https://github.com/salvolpe/MyBind3r)
-We want to create an online version of the binders that stage managers use in theater.
+COMS 4170: We want to create an online version of the binders that stage managers use in theater.
 This would help with digitalizing their notes, and smoother communication in this post-corona world.